 Smart hives represent the intersection of traditional beekeeping and modern technology.
 With DIY smart hives, you can gather real-time data on hive health, behavior, and productivity—all without disturbing your bees.

-Table of Contents
+Table of Content

-- Why Build a Smart Hive?
+- Why Build a Smart Hive

 - Core Capabilities of a Smart Hive